rclone/rclone/docs/content/googlephotos.md

 #### --gphotos-include-archived

-Also download archived media.
+Also view and download archived media.

-By default rclone do not request archived media.
-Thus when syncing, archived media are not recovered.
-Exception : media in an album are always synced, no matter their archive status.
+By default rclone does not request archived media.
+Thus, when syncing, archived media is not visible in directory listings or transferred.

+Note that media in albums is always visible and synced, no matter their archive status.

+With this flag, archived media are always visible in directory listings and transferred.

+Without this flag, archived media will not be visible in directory listings and won't be transferred.

 - Config:      include_archived
 - Env Var:     RCLONE_GPHOTOS_INCLUDE_ARCHIVED